SirLich/skill-scheme/README.md

 This is hopelessly out of date, but I recorded this private [Youtube Video](https://www.youtube.com/watch?v=lHUul4Qp0wg) which shows the general idea.

+## Server

+The Server folder contains an in-progress server (world, etc)

 ## Developing

 This plugin was originally developed for *spigot*, around 2019/2020.
 In the latest iteration I'm attempting to use [paper](https://papermc.io/software/paper) for 1.20 Minecraft.